Key Takeaways

 How to Find Your Match

-- Swatch along your jawline (2–3 shades).
+- Swatch 2–3 shades along your jawline (not your wrist).

-- Check in daylight.
+- Check in natural daylight.

 If You're Oily